MS-Pro-2001/IDM-2.0/Readme.txt

-This is IDM (International Day of Maths).
+This is IDM (International Day of Mathematics).